Subprime auto lender Condor Capital settles with New York

-NEW YORK (Reuters) - Condor Capital Corporation, a subprime auto lender, agreed to surrender its licenses in all states and sell its remaining loans to settle a New York lawsuit accusing the company of stealing millions of dollars from borrowers.
+NEW YORK, Dec 19 (Reuters) - Condor Capital Corporation, a subprime auto lender, agreed to surrender its licenses in all states and sell its remaining loans to settle a New York lawsuit accusing the company of stealing millions of dollars from borrowers.

 The lender also agreed to pay a $3 million penalty and make restitution to customers nationwide after deceptively retaining borrowers’ excess payments, according to court papers filed on Friday in Manhattan federal court.